cgarcia101015/WorkMeal/README.md

 ## How It Works

-* When Slackbot Work Meal starts, it will ask you: "Would you like to cook or eat our for lunch today?"
+* When Slackbot Work Meal starts, it will ask you: "Would you like to cook or eat out for lunch today?"

 * Respond with a message that says either "cook" or "eat out".